Subscribe for 10% Off

 After breakfast, we’ll strap on the boots for the Wangara Lookout Hike.
 Starting from the Wilpena Pound Visitor Centre, this 7 km return trail weaves through shady Pound Gap, where river red gums tower overhead and emus and kangaroos might casually photobomb your walk.
 You’ll hit the historic Hills Homestead first, a great spot to catch your breath.
 From there, it’s a short, steep push to the lookout.
 If you’re up for it, the upper platform dishes out panoramas that’ll blow your boots off.

-Back on level ground, we explore Old Wilpena Station, where the outback grit of early pastoral days meets ancient Adnyamathanha Country.
 Back on the bus, travel to Hawker for lunch and a quick stop at the Jeff Morgan Gallery, part art, part time warp.
 Roll into Warren Gorge for a 5.2 km hike which delivers on drama: burnt-orange cliffs, cypress pines, and if you are lucky, a glimpse of the rare yellow-footed rock wallabies bouncing between boulders.

 Set up camp at beautiful Warren Gorge for dinner, stories, and stargazing.